KOmar48/Germination-Chamber/README.md

 * Moisture Feedback Loops
 * Data Sampling

 Testing out hoe to push things.
-Into the REPO
+Into the REPO THIS IS TEST NUMBER DOZz